solo-io/solo-docs/gloo/docs/enterprise/authentication/custom_auth/_index.md

             namespace: gloo-system
 {{< /highlight >}}

-To make it easy, if you have followed this guide verbatim, you can just download and apply [this](gloo-vs.yaml) manifest to update both settings and virtual service.
+To make it easy, if you have followed this guide verbatim, you can just download and apply [this](gloo-vs.yaml) manifest to update both Settings and VirtualService.

 ## Test